-We tie the problems together by inventing a new, slightly more abstract assignment (shown in Figure 2).
-Particular specializations of this abstraction are then isomorphic to the tasks associated with Figure 1.
-The case of Figure 2 is an apparently simple maze-like choice task that we might present to animal or human subjects, who have to make decisions (here, choices between actions L, R, and C) in order to optimize their outcomes (r).
+We tie the problems together by inventing a new, slightly more abstract assignment (shown in figure 2).
+Particular specializations of this abstraction are then isomorphic to the tasks associated with figure 1.
+The case of Figure 2 is an apparently simple maze-like choice task that we might present to animal or human subjects, who have to make decisions (here, choices between actions L, R and C) in order to optimize their outcomes (r).
 Optimal choices involve balancing current and future rewards and costs and handling different forms of uncertainty about the rules of the task and the state within it.

-Two critical dimensions that emerge from a consideration of Figure 2 concern what the subjects know and what they are trying to accomplish.
-The prediction task shown in Figure 1A arises when subjects are ignorant of the rules of the task but know their state or situation within it.
-Conversely, the psychophysical discrimination tasks shown in Figure 1B originate in a case in which subjects know the rules of the task but are only incompletely certain about the state.
-The exploration/exploitation trade-off shown in Figure 1C can be seen as combining both of these in a case in which subjects are ambitious about behaving optimally in the face of whatever uncertainty they have.
-Critically, through the medium of the task shown in Figure 2, all these problems can be characterized as requiring common computations.
-Realizing the computations leads to algorithmic issues having to do with different ways in which information from past and present trials can be accumulated and, thence, to implementational issues in terms of the neural structures involved in the solutions.
+Two critical dimensions that emerge from consideration of figure 2 concern what the subjects know and what they are trying to accomplish.
+The prediction task of figure 1A arises when subjects are ignorant of the rules of the task, but know their state or situation within it.
+Conversely, the psychophysical discrimination tasks of figure 1B originate in a case that subjects know the rules of the task but are only incompletely certain about the state.
+The exploration/exploitation tradeoff of figure 1C can be seen as combining both of these in a case that subjects are ambitious about behaving optimally in the face of whatever uncertainty they have.
+Critically, through the medium of the task in figure 2, all these problems can be characterized as requiring common computations.
+Realizing the computations leads to algorithmic issues having to do with different ways that information from past and present trials can be accumulated; and thence to implementational issues in terms of the neural structures involved in the solutions.